-Here are some most delightful sweet, which makes even the foreigners emotional, while they remember about Kolkata trip:
+Here are some most delightful famous sweets of Bengal, which make even the foreigners emotional, when they remember about Kolkata trip:

 This is another majestic Bengali sweet delicacy.
 It originated from Chandannagar in West Bengal.
 On the holy occasion of ‘Janmastomee’ (Lord Krishna’s birth festival), this delightful sweet was created and was named as ‘Surjo Modok’.
 It looks like a kernel of the palm (Tal) fruit.
 The real magnificence of this sweet lies on its ‘Nolen Gur’, stuffed aesthetically inside it.
 While you eat this sweet becoming unmindful, the liquid ‘Nolen gur’ suddenly spills out from it.

 It is a very famous regional sweet delicacy in West Bengal.
 The soulful smell of this white sweet ball turns your mind to be a passionate sweet lover.
 It originated from Joynagar, a small district of 24th Pargana in West Bengal.
 Kanakchur Khoi and date palm jaggery are two major ingredients of this authentic sweet ball.
 With its exquisite aroma, it chills your mind in a moment.